 Serving clients in Denver, Colorado, Cohn Legal, PLLC is a boutique law firm that specializes in intellectual property protection and trademark law for startups and entrepreneurs.
 While excellence in legal representation is a given, we take greater pride in our ability to forge lasting bonds with our clients.
 Consider us to be your legal consigliere, providing you with the best legal advice and strategies to protect your interests.

-Top 9 Questions Denver Businesses Have About Obtaining a Trademark
+Top Questions Denver, Colorado Businesses Have About Obtaining a Trademark

 What is a trademark?